Overview

 Hallucinations, while often associated with conditions like schizophrenia, may also be a symptom of other medical or mental health conditions.
 For instance, hallucinations may sometimes occur in the context of post-traumatic stress disorder (PTSD), severe depression, and anxiety disorders.
 People experiencing manic episodes due to bipolar I disorder may also have hallucinations, though this is typically only seen in severe cases of bipolar disorder.

-Individuals diagnosed with Parkinson's disease or Alzheimer's could also experience hallucinations as a result of the neurological changes that Parkinson’s disease and Alzheimer’s cause.
+Individuals diagnosed with Parkinson's disease or Alzheimer's could also experience hallucinations as a result of the neurological or brain changes that Parkinson’s disease and Alzheimer’s cause.
 Migraines and certain types of epilepsy, such as temporal lobe epilepsy, have been known to potentially cause hallucinations as well.

 However, experiencing hallucinations doesn't automatically imply a serious medical or mental health disorder.
 Various factors, including high levels of stress, lack of sleep, or certain medications, may contribute to temporary hallucinations.
 It’s also worth noting that one particular type—hypnagogic hallucinations, which may happen briefly when falling asleep—are considered normal and do not typically require treatment.
-Otherwise, if you or a loved one is experiencing hallucinations, it’s generally recommended that you consult a healthcare provider to determine the underlying cause and appropriate treatment.
+Otherwise, if you or a loved one is experiencing hallucinations, it’s generally recommended that you consult a healthcare provider to determine the underlying cause and appropriate treatment for the hallucinations.

 Treatments